greenelab/deep-review/sections/03_categorize.md

 in all three dimensions simultaneously make applications of standard neural network architectures computationally unfeasible due to the curse of dimensionality.
-Instead, two dimensional models are often used to either process image slides individually (2D), or aggregate information from slides across the third dimension (2.5D).
+Instead, two dimensional models are often used to either process image slices individually (2D), or aggregate information from a number of 2D projections in the native space (2.5D).
 Roth et al. compared 2D, 2.5D, and 3D CNNs on a number of tasks for computer-aided detection from CT scans and showed that 2.5D CNNs performed comparably well to 3D analogs, while requiring much less training time, especially on augmented training sets [@tag:Roth2015_view_agg_cad].
-Another advantage of 2D and 2.5D networks is an ability to use widely available models pre-trained on natural images.
+Another advantage of 2D and 2.5D networks is a possibility to use widely available models pre-trained on natural images.

 Similarly, in magnetic resonance image (MRI) analysis, limited size of training sets and large dimensionality represent challenges to deep learning